asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 The purpose of the `operations` object is to provide a clear and structured definition of the operations that an application must support within an event-driven API.
 It serves as a reference for developers, tools, and libraries to understand the required operations and their associated properties, allowing for better implementation, documentation, and code generation.

-The `operations` object typically include properties for each `operation` object, such as:
+Some of the fields `operations` object holds for each `operation` object are:

 - `action`: Use `send` type when it's expected that the application will send a message to the given channel, and `receive` type when the application should expect receiving messages from the given channel.
 - `channel`: A `$ref` pointer to the definition of the channel in which this operation is performed.
 - `title`:	A human-friendly title for the operation.